cuboids/cuboids.github.io/_posts/2021-06-10-a-new-beginning.md

 <blockquote>
 <p>The Harvard Museum of the Ancient Near East offers a free annual lecture series open to the public.
 This series showcases new research presented by world-renowned scholars of the ancient world.</p>
 </blockquote>
-<p>Finally, why not listen to “The Rabbit That Hunts Tigers”?
-The connection with Egyptology remains to be established… Oh well :)</p>
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oQq3Jwz0bDQ" title="YouTube video player" allowfullscreen=""></iframe>